deryayigit/ceng-foundations/algorithms/README.md

 ---

 ## 📝 Assignments
-- [Soroban Project](assignments/soroban-project/) – Simulation of the Japanese abacus, focusing on algorithmic operations.
+- [Soroban Project](assignments/soroban_project/) – Simulation of the Japanese abacus, focusing on algorithmic operations.
-- [Eight Queens Problem](assignments/eight-queens-problem/) – Backtracking solution to the N-Queens problem.

 ---